 Ultimately, Trulicity (dulaglutide) can help create low blood sugar levels for patients with diabetes.

 Typically, patients start with an initiating dose of 0.75 mg of Trulicity once per week.
 The maximum Trulicity dose is double that at 1.5 mg once per week.
 It is crucial that patients stick to the treatment plan provided by their physicians.
 Doctors may change the dose from time to time to help increase the benefit of the medication.
 It’s not uncommon to go above 0.75 mg after your first couple of treatments.

-Patients should never change their own dose without discussing it with their health care provider.
-Never take medical advice from anyone untrained in medicine, even that person has experience with this specific treatment.
+Patients should never change their own dose without discussing it with their healthcare provider.
+Never take medical advice from anyone untrained in medicine, even if that person has experience with this specific treatment.

 Common Side Effects

 As with any medication, there may be some side effects of Trulicity.
 Some of the most common reactions include the following:

 - Frequent bowel movements

 - Nausea, vomiting, and retching

 If you experience any kind of allergic reaction after the use of Trulicity, contact your doctor right away.

 There are some potential reactions that require medical attention right away.
 Dulaglutide, the active ingredient in Trulicity, not only helps treat type 2 diabetes.
 It can also cause some undesirable effects in some patients.
 These effects may not occur in every patient.
 If, however, you experience any of the following effects when taking Trulicity, contact your doctor right away.